jakobhindemith/Tetris/README.md

 # 🎮 Tetris (Pygame Edition)

-A simple yet fun Tetris game built entirely with Python and Pygame.
+A simple fun Tetris game built entirely with Python and Pygame.

 🧱 This project was implemented by myself as a programming exercise.
 It features falling tetrominos, basic keyboard controls, and real-time rendering.
 The game logic and drawing are fully handled with Pygame and custom logic.